Claude Code Quality Drops: 6 Fixes That Actually Work (2026)

 Fix 3: Use Explicit Quality Anchors in Your Prompts

 When I notice quality starting to slip, I add explicit quality requirements to my prompts.
-Not vague instructions like "be thorough" — specific, measurable requirements.
+Not vague instructions like "be thorough," but specific, measurable constraints:

 Requirements for this response: